 The anonymous eighteenth-century Germanic upright piano exhibited at Whitefield House is of great significance to American music history.
 It is believed to be the oldest extant American-made piano, testifying to the importance of music and the sophistication of crafts among the Moravian settlers in colonial America.

 In November 2019, the Moravian Historical Society welcomed researchers John Watson, Tom Winter, and Michele Winter to the Whitefield House museum.
 Over the course of two weeks, the researchers thoroughly examined the piano with the intention of both uncovering the instrument’s history and creating a playable replica for the Moravian Historical Society.
-After nearly a full year of work, the replica is now nearing completion.
+The replica is now on display in our museum.